Key Factors to Consider in Bid/No-Bid Decision Making

 Capability – Okay, now that you’ve determined that you can make some money on the project, you need to determine if your company is capable of doing the work.
 Review your current backlog of upcoming projects to make sure you can provide the manpower, equipment, staff and other resources to commit to the project when construction is expected to commence and complete it within the required timeline.

 Historical Analysis – In order to submit better bids and win more work, you should keep records on all your bids, both the successful ones and the ones you didn’t win.
-It’s important to have a clear understanding of what caused you to lost out on a bid whether it was a lack of experience or if you simply weren’t low enough on price.
+It’s important to have a clear understanding of what caused you to lose out on a bid whether it was a lack of experience or if you simply weren’t low enough on price.
 Don’t be afraid to ask the client for feedback after the bidding process is complete.

 You should also take a look at your performance on the projects you did win and complete.
 Did you underperform or were you able to successfully manage the project or identify areas to improve productivity to complete the project under budget?
 By analyzing historical data, you can better identify which bids you should be going after.